-In August 2016, work began for Contract No. TS-650A, the Riverton - Belvidere Toll-Supported Bridge Critical Member Strengthening Project.
+Contract No. TS-650A, the Riverton - Belvidere Toll-Supported Bridge Critical Member Strengthening Project, was completed in 2016.
 This project included repairs to the upper and lower chord gusset plate connections, heat-straightening of two (2) bottom chord members in Span 2, and repairs to the southwest end post in Span 1.
 The project also included slope stabilization improvements along both approaches.
 Work was completed prior to this year's inspection.